MikhailZex/ConnectX/README.md

     String aStringVariable = 'Random Ass String';
     ```

-- Note that, once a type has been specified and/or infered, the type of data stored can't be changed:
+- Note that, once a type has been specified and/or inferred, the type of data stored can't be changed:

     ```dart
     var anInteger = 0;